 And let’s be honest…we will never win people to a better idea or a better way if we are bent on destroying them.
 We can take on bad ideas and faulty thinking in a manner that makes it easy for people to move toward better ideas and thinking, or we can handle ourselves in such a way we burn every bridge.

 When we allow earthly rulers and governments to divide us from each other, when we start to say, “I will only welcome to my table those who vote like me, ” our loyalty to this world is greater than our loyalty to our true King and His Kingdom for He has told us to love each other as He has loved us, He has told us we are one body and He our head (Colossians 1:18; Ephesians 4:3-6), and He has promised us He will never fail us or abandon us (Hebrews 13:5).
 He is the One we obey above all others.

 If we say, I’m voting for such and such because I am standing against hate, but we have hatred in our hearts for those who voted differently, are we really standing against hate?
 No, we are united to hate.
-I have seen Christians calling faithful Believers voting for Trump racists without trying to understand their viewpoint or concerns and even calling other Christians to separate from them.
+I have seen Christians calling faithful Believers voting a certain way racists without trying to understand their viewpoint or concerns and even calling other Christians to separate from them.